David Canfield Smith

 David Canfield Smith is an American computer scientist best known for inventing computer icons and the programming technique known as programming by demonstration.
-His primary emphasis has been in the area of human–computer interaction (CHI) design.
+His primary emphasis has been in the area of human–computer interaction (HCI) design.
 His goal was to make computers easier for ordinary people to use.
 He is one of the pioneers of the modern graphical user interfaces (GUI) for computers, having invented such techniques as the desktop metaphor, dialog boxes, and universal commands.